 Is this the end of American innovation in the blockchain industry?

 In the US, with a gray regulatory aura firmly in place, regulators seem to have settled into a nice “tax you now, sue you later” strategy.
 A full circle policy to milk crypto innovators instead of helping to build a new industry.
-With crypto-friendly countries supporting innovation (like Malta, Singapore and Switzerland), and with US dominance waning, American innovation in blockchain may just walk out the door.
+With crypto-friendly countries supporting blockchain innovation (like Malta, Singapore and El Salvador), and with US dominance waning, American innovation in blockchain may just walk out the door.